redcom/checkMapWeather/README.md

-Groupon Merchant Experience Frontend Coding Challenge
+Example usage backbone with jade and react.
 =====================================================

+This is a Groupon Challenge
-To complete our coding challenge, please follow these steps:
+To complete our coding challenge, please foddllow these steps:

 Prerequisites
 -------------